IanMercer/pi-sniffer/RaspberrySetup.md

 4. Add a blank file called `ssh` with no extension in the root directory too.

-5. Plug the Pi in and find what IP address it was allocated You could connect a monitor and keyboard, or you can look at your router to see what IP was allocated or you can do a portscan on the local network to find it.
-(Change the base address to match your local network.)
+5. Plug the Pi in and find what IP address it was allocated.
+You can probably find it at `raspberrypi.ocal` or you can connect a monitor and keyboard, or you can look at your router to see what IP was allocated, or you can do a portscan on the local network to find it (change the base address to match your local network in this nmap command.)
 ````
 sudo nmap -sn 192.168.0.0/24
 ````